UBS (Lux) Equity SICAV - Engage for Impact Fund

 Nuclear exclusion policy

-Find funds that have policies which say they avoid or limit their investment in the nuclear industry.
+Has a policy which describes the avoidance or limited investment in the nuclear industry.
 Strategies vary.
-See fund information for further detail.
 Social / Employment

 Favours companies with strong social policies